-- 3.4.25 New opportunities or challenges will arise and programmes/projects that are not currently in the business plan will need to be considered to address them.
-If these new programmes/projects cannot be accommodated within the current Medium-Term Financial Plan, they will need to be considered by the Combined Authority Board for entry to the Budget and Business Plan and reflected in the six-monthly refreshment cycle for those documents. - 3.4.26 The Business Plan and Medium-Term Financial Plan will be reviewed every six months, together with any prioritisation of new projects. - 3.4.27 Those that are accepted into the Business Plan would then proceed to follow the Project Initiation Document through to Business Case development and be taken to the Combined Authority Board for decision.
+- 3.4.253.4.22 New opportunities or challenges will arise and programmes/projects that are not currently in the Business Plan will need to be considered to address them.
+If these new programmes/projects cannot be accommodated within the current Medium- Term Financial Plan, they will need to be considered by the Combined Authority Board for entry to the Budget and Business Plan - 3.4.263.4.23 The Business Plan and Medium-Term Financial Plan are normally set annually but can also be refreshed within the year where are normally set annually but can also be refreshed within the year where there are extraordinary unforeseen circumstances. - 3.4.273.4.24 Those that are accepted into the Business Plan would then proceed to follow the PID development and be taken to the Combined Authority Board for decision.

-Role of the Cambridgeshire and Peterborough Management Team
+Role of the Cambridgeshire and Peterborough SeniorCorporate Management Team

-3.4.28 The Cambridgeshire and Peterborough Directors Team is made up of members of the Combined Authority's senior officers: Chief Executive and Directors.
-The Management Team meets weekly and has an oversight role of the work of the Combined Authority.
+3.4.283.4.25 The Cambridgeshire and Peterborough Directors Senior Corporate

+Management Team is made up of members of the Combined Authority's senior officers: Chief Executives, Section 73 Officer, and Directors.
+The Management Team meets weekly regularly and has an oversight role of the work of the Combined Authority.